 - Loss of appetite

 Suffering from constipation is painful, uncomfortable and embarrassing.
 Fortunately, there are lifestyle changes you can make to reduce the prevalence of constipation you experience.
-Changes to your physical and mental health and wellness can help dramatically in reducing constipation caused by stress.
+Changes in your approach to wellness can help dramatically in reducing constipation caused by stress.

 - Drink more water.
 Dehydration worsens constipation.
 Make sure you are drinking enough water throughout the day to help reduce constipation.

-- Eat more fiber.
-Fiber helps stimulate bowel movements.
+- Eat more fiber foods.
+Fiber helps to stimulate bowel movements.

-- Reduce amount of caffeine consumed.
-Caffeine wreaks havoc on the stress levels in a person.
-They tend to make anxiety more severe.
-It also causes constipation.
-1-2 cups per day will stimulate the digestive tract, making it more likely to have a bowel movement.
-But, having too much caffeine will cause you to become constipated.
+- Reduce the amount of caffeine consumed.
+1-2 cups per day will stimulate the digestive tract, making it more likely you will have a bowel movement.
+Having too much caffeine will cause you to become constipated due to dehydration.

-Exercise.
-It is important to maintain an exercise regiment.
+It is important to maintain an exercise regimen to keep motility (your bowels moving).
 Exercise will not only regulate your bowel movements, but it will also help with stress management by burning nervous energy.
-Be sure to get at least 30 minutes of consistent cardio exercise 5-7 days a week.
+If just the thought of going to the gym gives you hives, think about movement instead.
+Walking is great exercise.

-It is also important to have good stress management skills to prevent constipation.
-Along with diet and exercise, consider incorporating meditation, mindfulness, and relaxation exercises, which will improve mental health, into your daily routine.
-If you feel you need assistance in learning stress management skills, consider consulting a mental health professional, who will be able to teach you strategies to improve overall mental health and wellness.
+It is important to learn good stress management skills to prevent constipation.
+Along with diet and exercise, consider incorporating meditation, breathing, mindfulness, and relaxation exercises, which will improve mental health, into your daily routine.
+If you feel you need assistance with stress management skills, consider consulting a mental health professional, who will be able to teach you strategies to improve overall mental health and wellness.